hasura/route-forge/README.md

 ## Overview

-This plugin for Hasura DDN (Distributed Data Network) allows you to add RESTified GraphQL endpoints to the DDN supergraph.
+This library plugin for Hasura DDN (Distributed Data Network) makes it a breeze to add RESTified GraphQL endpoints to the DDN supergraph.
 It transforms GraphQL queries into REST-like endpoints, making it easier to integrate with systems that prefer REST APIs.

 ## Features

-- Transform GraphQL queries into REST-like endpoints
+- Transform GraphQL queries into REST-like endpoints using a structure transformation engine that generates data lineage and provenance documentation.
-- Configurable endpoint mapping
+- Configurable endpoint mapping - the transformation engine lets you create any output shape from any input shape
-- Authentication support
 - Variable extraction from URL parameters, query strings, and request body
 - OpenTelemetry integration for tracing
+- Supports swagger docs and can host the swagger doc, and optionally validate input and outputs.

 ## How it works

-1. The plugin starts a server that listens for incoming requests.
+1. Just run startServer(IConfig), passing a structure representation of the inputs and output.
 2. When a request is received, it checks if it matches any configured RESTified endpoints.
 3. If a match is found, the plugin:
    - Extracts variables from the request (URL parameters, query string, body)
    - Executes the corresponding GraphQL query with the extracted variables
-   - Returns the GraphQL response as a REST-style JSON response
+   - Transforms the response into the desired shape returns it.

 ## Configuration

 Configure the plugin in `src/fdxapi.rest.config.ts`: